 Sure, you could buy a travel insurance policy that’ll help cover some of your additional costs if plans change.
 But if you’ve got the right travel credit card, you may not need to.
 Just book your flight with a card that comes with travel protection and you’re set – plus you’ll earn some extra points, too.

-Few are better than the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, as they have some unbeatable travel insurance coverage on any ticket purchased with the card.
+Few are better than the *chase sapphire preferred* or the *venture x*, as they have some unbeatable travel insurance coverage on any ticket purchased with the card.
 On the Preferred Card, for example, you get:

 - Up to $500 in reimbursements for expenses like airfare, hotels, meals, etc. in the event of a delay of 12 or more hours.